Medical student hands Medical student hands

 In May 2025, BMA’s Northern Ireland medical students committee (NIMSC) published the findings of its career intentions survey of penultimate and final year med students at both medical schools here.
 The responses were stark:

-- over 50% of respondents plan to leave the country after their foundation training
+• over 50% of respondents plan to leave the country after their foundation training

-- of those who said they were planning to leave either Northern Ireland or medicine entirely after foundation training, over 81% of respondents said their decision was because of pay and conditions.
+• of those who said they were planning to leave either Northern Ireland or medicine entirely after foundation training, over 81% of respondents said their decision was because of pay and conditions.

 What we are calling for

-- The DoH bursary should be paid to all final-year medical students, regardless of whether they are graduate or undergraduate.
+• The DoH bursary should be paid to all final-year medical students, regardless of whether they are graduate or undergraduate.

-- The maintenance loan should not be reduced upon receipt of the bursary and students should have access to full student finance maintenance for the entirety of their course.
+• The maintenance loan should not be reduced upon receipt of the bursary and students should have access to full student finance maintenance for the entirety of their course.

-- The tuition fee loan should be extended to graduate students at Queen’s University.
+• The tuition fee loan should be extended to graduate students at Queen’s University.

-What we are doing to address this
+What NIMSC is doing to address this

-NIMSC continues to proactively lobby DoH, Department for the Economy and the country’s elected representatives to remove any financial barriers to studying medicine.
+NIMSC continues to proactively lobby DoH, Department for the Economy (DfE) and the country’s elected representatives to remove any financial barriers to studying medicine.

-- We have welcomed a recent announcement from the Department for the Economy that will increase maintenance loans for full-time undergraduate students for the 2025/2026 academic year.
+• We have welcomed the announcement from the DfE that maintenance loans for full-time undergraduate students will be increased for the 2025/2026 academic year.

-- Student finance is inequitable between the Northern Ireland’s only two medical schools.
+• Student finance is inequitable between the Northern Ireland’s only two medical schools.
 From the 2025/26 academic year, medical students at Ulster University’s graduate entry medical school will be able to access tuition fee loans, but this has not been extended to graduate medical students at Queen’s University, Belfast.
-NIMSC will continue to work alongside QUB to lobby for tuition fee loans to be extended to graduate students studying there.
+NIMSC has submitted a response to the DfE’s consultation on the review of the postgraduate tuition fee loan.
+Whilst we support the proposal to increase the postgraduate tuition fee loan and acknowledge this would be a welcome step for those students who are undertaking postgraduate courses.

 What you can do - get involved